m-vrhy/auto_insta/README.md

 An automated bot for using Instagram

-Created using Selenium WebDriver and Python.
+Created using Selenium ChromeDriver (https://www.seleniumhq.org/projects/webdriver/) and Python.